Node Setup

 network: 500mb/s DL, 100mb/s UL (the faster the better)

-jq : sudo apt install jq
+:sudo apt install jq

-yq : sudo apt install yq
+:sudo apt install yq

-sed : sudo apt install sed
+:sudo apt install sed

 curl

-: sudo apt install curl
+:sudo apt install curl

 wget

-: sudo apt install wget
+:sudo apt install wget

-Commands shown should be used while logged in as a user (not root).
-If you are using an older Mac with an intel chip, use the linux version of the binary(s) in step 1 below.
+If you are using an older Mac with an intel chip, the linux versions (amd64) in step 1 below may be used. (just remember to use the mac commands!)

 Snapshot sync: Your node is configured with seeds and peers from which it will try to download recent chain state snapshots.
 This sync method is faster, but you will not be able to query block info (like transactions) for any blocks that were produced before the day of your sync.